 Currently, 24 out of a total of 61 students are female.

-Training measures and concept
+Training Measures and Concept

 During the first funding phase, the graduate school has set up so-called tandem projects.
 Each doctoral student has two supervisors.
-One supervisor is a computer scientist/engineer.
+One supervisor is a computer scientist or an engineer.
 The other supervisor works in medicine or the life sciences.

-The curriculum of each student consists of two parts – class work listed in the student’s supervision agreement and a research project.
+The curriculum of each student consists of two parts: class work listed in the student’s supervision agreement and a research project.
 The class work has two parts: (1) branch-specific courses, and (2) courses common to all branches.
 Attendance of the summer school / fall school can replace parts of the class work.
 The research project is interdisciplinary and fits into one of the branches of the school.
 After admission (which is branch-specific), students choose a project within their branch.
 The principal investigators responsible for this project are the supervisors of the student.

 Master-level engineers, mathematicians, natural scientists or computer scientists are the largest group of doctoral candidates.
-The programme offered to this group consists of classes in anatomy/neuroanatomy, physiology/neurophysiology, neurotoxicology, biophysics and biochemistry and neurological methodology.
+The programme offered to this group consists of classes in anatomy/neuroanatomy, physiology/neurophysiology, neurotoxicology, biophysics, biochemistry and neurological methodology.

-The second group are outstanding students with four-year bachelor’s degrees in engineering, natural and computer sciences or medicine without a masters’ degree or equivalent (fast-track PhD).
+The second group are outstanding students with three-year bachelor’s degrees in engineering, natural and computer sciences or medicine without a masters’ degree or equivalent (fast-track PhD).
 Students in this group attend master-level courses during their first three semesters at the school.
-The students and her / his advisors / mentor select the required classes from the catalogue of the two curricular tracks on an individual basis and set up the supervision agreement which is then signed by the applicant and the director of the school.
+The students and her / his advisors / mentor select the required classes from the catalogue of the two curricular tracks on an individual basis and set up the supervision agreement that is then signed by the applicant and the director of the school.

-Physicians, already possessing a doctoral degree (MD or equivalent) can be admitted according to the statutes / exam regulations set up by the school.
+Physicians already possessing a doctoral degree (MD or equivalent) can be admitted according to the statutes / exam regulations set up by the school.
 Joining the graduate school means leaving clinical practice for several years, but offers the opportunity to obtain a PhD (Dr. rer. nat.) in addition to their MD.
 This third path is new in the statutes and exam regulations.
-For this group, the school will offer an intense curriculum in basic engineering, computer programming, physics and mathematics, with main modules of the university’s new master’s programme in medical engineering and the master’s programmes computational life sciences / molecular life sciences.
+For this group, the school will offer an intense curriculum in basic engineering, computer programming, physics and mathematics, with main modules of the university’s new master’s programme in medical engineering and the master’s programmes computational life science / molecular life science.

 The exam regulations for fast-track PhDs and MDs working towards a PhD were successfully implemented in 2008 as part of the new measures following the initial proposal of the graduate school.
-Currently 4 students are enrolled under the new fast-track regulations and 1 student with an MD and working towards a PhD is enrolled.
+Currently, four students are enrolled under the new fast-track regulations and one student with an MD and working towards a PhD is enrolled.